Name: Southern brown bandicoot, or short-nosed bandicoot (Isoodon obesulus). Indigenous names include bung (Woiwurrung) and marti (Kaurna).

 Size: Length 30–33 cm, females up to ~1.2 kg and males can be up to ~1.9kg.

-Habitat/range: In their now limited distribution area across southern Australia, southern brown bandicoots inhabit a range of habitats including open forest, scrub, and heathland, particularly places where shrubs (including some invasive plants such as blackberry) or rushes (e.g. Lomandra) provide extensive ground cover.
+Habitat/range: In their now limited distribution area across south-eastern Australia, southern brown bandicoots inhabit a range of habitats including open forest, scrub, and heathland, particularly places where shrubs (including some invasive plants such as blackberry) or rushes (e.g. Lomandra) provide extensive ground cover.

 Superpower: Like many of their bandicoot kin, they’re super gardeners, digging in search of their invertebrate prey and other desired tasty treats such as fungi and plant roots.
 Like other bandicoot species their enthusiastic digging assists plant distribution and growth and soil health.

 No doubt about it: bandicoots as a group pass the cute test by a marsupial mile, and southern browns are no exception.
 These ground dwellers are neat and compact with shortish tails (about a third of body length), small, rounded ears and bright black eyes.
 Their handsome tapering snouts are perfectly finished with naked noses.